Limnofila: Ecology

 Limnofilida are bacterivorous eukaryotes, they feed on bacteria through phagocytosis.
 As such, they are important soil predators of microbes and belong to a diverse ecological community of soil protists.
 Although they are described as a freshwater group, they are present in soil microbial communities.
 They appear as a minority of cercozoan environmental DNA sequences or OTUs in temperate agricultural fields of Germany (1.3%).
 They also compose a similar minority of the cercozoan OTUs found in two separate forest soils of Norway and the Czech Republic (2%), but are present in a consistent manner across all levels: leaf litter, pure soil, rhizosphere, and in association with plant roots.

 Systematics

 Origin and etymology

 The genus Limnofila was created in 2009 by protistologists Thomas Cavalier-Smith and David Bass, through a research article published in the journal Protist.
 It was described to encompass several naked amoebae with granular filose pseudopodia (or filopodia) that did not belong in phylogenetic analyses to either Endomyxa or Foraminifera.
 On the basis of phylogenetic analyses based on 18S rRNA genes, they were assigned to a clade of Cercozoa known as Granofilosea, which was newly described in the same article.
 In particular, the genus was assigned to a monotypic order Limnofilida and family Limnofilidae.
 Limnofilida was defined as the most inclusive clade containing Limnofila but excluding Massisteria, which belongs to Leucodictyida.
 The name Limnofila comes from Greek limnos 'marsh' and fila 'threads', to emphasise both their exclusively freshwater habitat and their exceedingly thin thread-like filopodia.

-Molecular phylogeny

-Limnofila, and Limnofilida as a whole, are the earliest diverging clade within Granofilosea, followed by Leucodictyida, Cryptofilida and Desmothoracida.
-Granofilosea is, in turn, the sister group of Monadofilosa, which contains the remaining filose cercozoan amoebae.
-Below is a simplified cladogram of Granofilosea from a 2011 phylogenetic analysis based on 18S rRNA genes, where the clades of environmental DNA are not shown.